 We walked across the tops from Urchin trig for about 30 minutes until the track divided, then began the very steep descent down to the Waipakihi river.

-What we should have done was made the best trail we could.
-In hindsight I have no idea why we didn’t just make our own way up river.
-We had done this so many times on Te Araroa trail, walking from bank to bank and finding our own route.
+Needless to say, the day was really slow going and we became annoyed with ourselves and our slow progress.
+In hindsight, I have no idea why we didn’t just make our own way up the river.
+We had done this so many times on Te Araroa trail – walking from bank to bank to find our own route.

 By 3.30 pm we’d only covered about 4 km up river to the hut.
 We decided to turn back and camp at one of the lovely spots we’d seen right at the start, at the bottom of the steep descent.
 At 5 pm we picked a sunny camp spot on the true left bank around 300m upstream from the crossing point.

 We set up Blair’s new tent – a Big Agnes Fly Creek UL2.
 It’s a roomy one-person and snug two-person tent.
 There was ample room for ourselves and a few belongings inside, and our packs and shoes in the vestibule.
 We spent the evening enjoying the sun, and swatting hundreds of sandflies.